onlinewebgrow/image-dimensions-display/README.md

 Yes, it works with all standard image formats supported by WordPress (JPG, PNG, GIF, WebP, etc.).

+= How does the plugin determine the recommended size? =

+The plugin uses the media size settings configured in WordPress (thumbnail, medium, large) to recommend the most appropriate size for each image.

 == Screenshots ==

-1. Media library showing the new columns for Dimensions, File Size, and Image Type.
+1. Media library showing the new columns for Dimensions, File Size, Image Type, and Recommended Size.

 == Changelog ==

+= 1.0.4 =
+* Added functionality to recommend the best size based on WordPress media settings.
+* Improved user interface for displaying recommended sizes.
+* Updated documentation and descriptions.

 = 1.0.3 =
 * Tested compatibility with WordPress 6.7.